dipu-bd/celeref-lang/README.md

 # celeref-lang

-An versatile interpreter written in python to execute programs written in JSON.
+A versatile interpreter in python to execute programs written in JSON.

 ## Writing new program